ddnexus/flex-scopes/README.md

 # flex-scopes

-`flex-scopes` provides an easy to use ruby API to search ElasticSearch with ActiveRecord-like chainable ane mergeables scopes.
+`flex-scopes` provides an easy to use ruby API to search ElasticSearch with ActiveRecord-like chainable and mergeables scopes.

 ## Useful Links